 Introduces the many roles of health-care professionals in the assessment, care, and treatment of child victimization.
 It concentrates on those professionals caring for the physical health of victims of child abuse and neglect.

-The Training Needs Care of Primary Health Teams in Child Protection
+The Training Needs care of Primary Health Teams in Child Protection (chapter 5 of Protecting Children from Abuse and Neglect in Primary Care.)

 Defines the roles and responsibilities of all health professionals in the overall process of ensuring that British children are protected from the threat of abuse or neglect.